MARIO GUNDE PETERS & KELLEY

 The Role of the Guardian Ad Litem

-A guardian ad litem is someone automatically appointed by the court or appointed on request and approval from a judge in a child custody case.
+A guardian ad litem is automatically appointed by the court or on request and approval from a judge in a child custody case.
 A guardian ad litem is an individual who will always advocate for the child’s best interests instead of fighting on behalf of either parent.
 Under Florida child custody law, they have the power and responsibility to investigate and report to the court to ensure the custody agreement reflects the child’s best interests.

 Laws for Recorded Conversations and Videos